daihere1993/adv-zlib/README.md

 </h1>

 <p align="center">
-The go-to package for working with large ZIP files—fast, efficient, and effortlessly handles nested archives.
+The go-to package for working with large and nested ZIP files — fast, efficient, and effortlessly.
 </p>

 <div align="center">